0xOperant/BlackBox/README.md

 ### configure_VPN.sh
 called by launch_AMI.sh, installs packages and configures the system as an OpenVPN server

+### Sadist?
+If you have an afternoon to blow, this guide will walk you through manually setting up the BlackBox server.
+Or just run the 4-minute script.
+I thought so.

 ### Notes
 1. You must already have an AWS account, and the EC2 CLI Tools configured on your system (https://aws.amazon.com/cli/) for launch_AMI.sh to work.
 2. Once the setup is complete, you must scp your CA certificate (ca.crt) and public/private key pair (vpnserver.crt, vpnserver.key, generated offline) to the /etc/openvpn/ directory, and then download the TLS key (ta.key) to your client.